BobBlandin/cv/README.md

 # Cv

-Angular standalone app to build and display my CV, in combination with a bob_blandin.json file.
+Angular standalone app to build and display my CV, in combination with a data.json file located at "src/assets".

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.